 Conductor: Trey Davis

-The LSU Women’s Chorus is comprised of women from all academic disciplines within the university.
+The LSU Chorale is comprised of soprano and alto voices from all academic disciplines within the university.
 It is the second oldest choral organization on campus, founded in 1935.
-Students are welcome to join the Women’s Chorus any Fall or Spring semester.
-This chorus performs a variety of women’s repertoire both on campus and in the local community.
+This chorus performs a wide variety of repertoire both on campus and in the local community.
 Past performances have included singing at the LSU French House, the Louisiana American Choral Directors’ Association Convention and LSU-Shreveport.

 LSU Tiger Glee Club (MUS 4232)